 Nan Miller is the current and founding musical and executive director of The Court Revelers.
 Although switching to Alto in 2015, she started as a Soprano for TCR.
 As musical director she guides repertoire choice, musical quality and performance excellence.
 In 2003 Nan along with two other alumni of The Revelers, who entertained at the Minnesota Renaissance Festival and elsewhere for many years, founded TCR and many former Revelers joined the new group.
 Previous to TCR, Nan sang with The Revelers for three years, two of which serving as the musical director of the group.

 Nan began working at the Minnesota Renaissance Festival in 1989 at "King of the Log" a game that has been the springboard for many performers at the festival.
-(2016 marks her 28 th year at MRF).
+(2018 marks her 30th year at MRF).
 Nan has sung with several community singing groups, church choirs, and small ensembles (The Geneva Eschweiler Singers, The Hot Dishes and others) in her many years of performing since leaving the University of Minnesota Chorus.
 She has also acted, sung and choreographed in community theatre groups over the years, and co-directed the Children’s Musical at Lutheran Church of the Good Shepherd in south Minneapolis for over ten years.
 Her film credit is Midnight Chronicles (2007).

-Becca Shaffner has been singing seriously nearly her whole life.
+Becca Nemesi has been singing seriously nearly her whole life.
 She has been taking private vocal training since 1985 from Brad Hagen and Randy Johnson.
 She studied Vocal Arts at the University of Minnesota, Morris with Janet Ahern and Ken Hodgson, and performance training from the Hennepin Center for the Arts with Angela May and the workshop Performance and Movement at the Pangea Theatre with Dipankur Mukurjee.

 She has been a Soloist several local churches, and has been a member of the University of MN, Morris Concert Choir; University of MN, Morris Chamber Singers; St. Peter’s Womens’ Ensemble; St. Peter’s Mixed Ensemble; Shakespeare’s Lovechild (an a capella trio) and Wrapped in Satin (a jazz/swing ensemble).